 Preschool / Early Intervention

-Preschools need a trend factor or other fiscal support to bring reimbursement more closely in line with the cost of operations.
-We propose the following:
+Preschools need appropriate growth factors and tuition rate increases along with other fiscal support to bring reimbursement more closely in line with the cost of operations.

-set aside UPK seats to ensure classroom integration with 4410 special education preschools; and
+- set aside Universal Pre-school (UPK) seats to ensure classroom integration with 4410 special education preschools; and